Listen to the post, My 14 Day Intermittent Fasting Results Experiment, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

-Looking back on my lifting journal, I actually was right on schedule with my progression of lifts.
+Looking back on my lifting journal, I actually was right on schedule with my progressions on each lift.

-Therefore the body begins to immediately burn stored fat for energy.
+Therefore your body begins to burn stored fat for energy, quicker.

-But to ensure my body was burning stored fat rather than muscle, I supplemented with 10 grams of BCAAs pre-workout.
+But to ensure my body was burning stored fat, rather than muscle, I supplemented with 10 grams of branch chained amino acids, also known as BCAAs, pre-workout.

 I also boosted my energy by adding in a cup of black coffee or a zero calorie pre-workout supplement.

-…and since my workouts typically take 50 minutes, I break my fast at 12pm with my post workout shake that I store in my locker.
+Since my workouts typically take 50 minutes, I broke my fast at 12pm, with my post workout protein shake that I store in my locker.

-Once I got home I follow up my protein shake with a big ass meal.
+Once I got home, I followed up my protein shake, with a big ass meal.

-My first whole meal after the fast is always my biggest meal.
+My first whole meal after the fast is always my biggest meal of the day.

-There are many reasons why I do this.
+There are many reasons why I do it this way.

-This means your body is primed to use the calories and carbs to build muscle and replenish depleted glycogen levels DIRECTLY in the muscle and liver without spilling over and being stored in the fat cells.
+These post workout calories and carbohydrates help build muscle and replenish your depleted glycogen levels directly in the muscle and liver, without spilling over and being stored in the fat cells.

-Their glycogen levels are already filled with sugar, so the sugar from the carbs spills over into the fat cells (not good a thing).
+Since their glycogen levels are already filled with sugar, the sugar from the carbohydrates spills over into the fat cells.

-I typically would then have 2 more meals up until 8pm that night.
+I typically would have two more meals up until 8pm that night.